AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/reports-content-reuse.md

 ---
 # Content Reuse Report {#id205BB900OQD}

 Another useful report that you can generate is the Content Reuse Report.
-This report calculates the average content usage percentage, which is very useful for project managers and business owners to see the amount of content that is being reused.
+This report calculates the average content usage percentage, which is very useful for project managers and business owners to view the amount of content that is being reused.

 >[!TIP]
 >